IntrovertHedgehog/notes/commands.md

 ## packages, check out more on wiki
-`pkgfile name` to find which package contains the file with that name `pacman -Sy name` to update db file and install package `pacman -Rs name` remove recursive (dependencies not depended on by other pkg) `paccache -rk1` rm cached pkgs, keeping only 1 old version `pacman -Sc` clean cache of uinstalled pkg
+`pkgfile name` to find which package contains the file with that name `pacman -Sy --noconfirm name` to update db file and install package, no confirmation `pacman -Rs name` remove recursive (dependencies not depended on by other pkg) `paccache -rk1` rm cached pkgs, keeping only 1 old version `pacman -Sc` clean cache of uinstalled pkg